Computing the ideal class monoid of an order

 \begin{cor} Let $I$ and $J$ be fractional ideals.
 Then

 and

 \end{cor} \begin{proof} Note that $I=xJ$ if only if $I^t=(1/x)J^t$, which gives the first equivalence.
-The second equivalence follows from the equality $(I:J)(J:I)=(J^t:I^t)(I^t:J^t)$ and part $\ref{prop:weakeq:2}$ of Proposition \ref{prop:weakeq}. \end{proof}
+The second equivalence follows from the equality $(I:J)(J:I)=(J^t:I^t)(I^t:J^t)$ and part \ref{prop:weakeq:2} of Proposition \ref{prop:weakeq}. \end{proof}

-Note that two fractional ideals $I$ and $J$ which are invertible in $R$ are isomorphic if and only if $IJ^{-1}$ is principal.
+Note that two invertible fractional $R$-ideals $I$ and $J$ are isomorphic if and only if $IJ^{-1}$ is a principal fractional $R$-ideal.
 Since being weakly equivalent is a necessary condition for being isomorphic, we can also reduce the isomorphism problem between non-invertible ideals to a principal ideal problem.

 \begin{cor} Let $I$ and $J$ be two weakly equivalent fractional $R$-ideals, and let $S$ be their multiplicator ring.
 Then